jhesso/js-project-1-gui/README.md

 # js-project-1
 Brainnest Front end development industry training JS project #1 GUI version

-this is the same 🪨 📰 ✂️ game as in the js-porject-1 repo but a GUI was added in the week 2 of JS learning. link to the website: [https://jhesso.github.io/js-project-1/](https://jhesso.github.io/js-project-1-gui/)
+this is the same 🪨 📰 ✂️ game as in the js-porject-1 repo but a GUI was added in the week 2 of JS learning. <br>
+link to the website: [https://jhesso.github.io/js-project-1/](https://jhesso.github.io/js-project-1-gui/)

 ## How to play: